 16What is the difference between the file name and the document title?

 The document title is what appears as a heading in your export.
 So you don't have to add an extra heading to your document.
 You can specify the document in a more detailed way in the file name.
 Here is an example: if you are writing a manual, the document title would be "Manual Version 2.0".
 If you export your document, exactly this title will be set as heading.
 You can enter further information in the file name, for example "Manual for Copier XY, Version 2.0, German".
 This does not appear in your export.

 The file name of the document is displayed in your document list.
 Of course, our search function takes both file name and document title into account in the keyword search.

 Open the document, click on "Show document options" and select "Edit metadata".
-A dialog box opens in which you can change the metadata of the document.
+A dialogue box opens in which you can change the metadata of the document.

 There are other options: via the document list.
 To do this, right-click on the document and select "Edit".
-You will get a dialog box where you can change metadata.
+You will get a dialogue box where you can change metadata.